-Business Alliance for Local LIving Economies (BALLE) shares these ingredients for a vibrant and thriving local economy in anticipation of their annual conference June 2013 in Buffalo, NY.
+Business Alliance for Local LIving Economies (BALLE) shared these ingredients for a vibrant and thriving local economy in 2013, and they ring more true today.

 1. To grow, process and distribute healthy nutritious and affordable food:

 We need to know the people that grow and make our food and to have systems in place to get fresh, affordable food into underserved areas.
 When we support a localized food system, we keep our dollars in the local economy and lessen our dependency on external food sources that can be damaging to both people and our environment.

 2. To adopt “Buy Local First” purchasing initiatives: